research-software-directory/documentation/docs/introduction.md

 The Research Software Directory was initiated in 2017 by the [Netherlands eScience Center](https://esciencecenter.nl) as a platform to showcase the research software developed at our center.
-After sucessfully using the RSD for several years, we decided in 2021 to re-engineer the platform so we can offer it as an online service to other research organizations.
+After sucessfully using the RSD for several years, we decided in 2021 to re-engineer the platform so we can offer it as an online service to other research organisations.
 In 2022, our development effort was joined by [HIFIS](https://hifis.net/).